JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 F(ractal) matrix when we want to better talk about the intuitions, core ideas and questions.

+These F-matrices are the representational substrate for a world model whose local regions and features can be unpacked to different depths depending on what the intelligence is trying to understand.
+Attentional and implied meaning supply two richly distintual yet inportant ways of traversing, querying and exploring the information in this substrate, one is top-down exploration and one is a self-synthesis of informstion from ground and distributed upwards into distinct "flavors of locality".
+One is query-conditioned and the other is query-independently structural.

+Understanding is seen through compression, refinement, residuals, multiscale invariance, persistent motifs etc.

+I feel it prescient to warn that we might talk of the substrate in such a way as to exaggerate two different but equally valid meaning reference frames of it, there is the question and organization of what is even in the substrate.
+This is mainly existence-like.
+In this sense the substrate represents the world model or the effective universe of our discussion.
+There other framing is as what is sort of loaded in a sort of computational RAM sense(if the RAM happened to have recursive blocks at various memory locations), in this sense we are referring to the substrate in a manner of a tractable computable or currently loaded for computations and queries, dealing with actions of traversals, various unpackings to various levels, combinatopns and synthesis, spatial regions of interest.

 ### Our Findings on the ability to hide "savant" programmes

 ### Credit: The incredible ability of LLMs to create models to test our problems that are essential for this work